Thommil/tge/README.md

 # TGE - Portable Runtime in GO
-**TGE** aims to provide a light, portable and almost unopiniated runtime to integrate your favorite GO libraries (at least mines) to portable applications (dektop, web & mobile).
+**TGE** aims to provide a light, portable and unopiniated runtime to integrate your favorite GO libraries (at least mines) to portable applications (dektop, web & mobile).

 **TGE** is not and should not be another new game engine but instead a way to focus on business code and not low level pipes and hacks.